pexip/pexip-mattermost-plugin/README.md

 - Open the admin web page: https://localhost:8065/admin_console

-- Go to the left menu and under the "Plugins" section you should see "Pexip Video Connect".
+- Go to the left menu and under the `Plugins` section you should see `Pexip Video Connect`.
 Click on that plugin to show the plugins menu.

-- In the "Enable Plugin" section select "true".

 - Configure the following parameters:

-  - Enable Plugin: true
+  - **Enable Plugin:** `true`

-  - Pexip Infinity Server: Domain or IP of your Conferencing Node.
+  - **Pexip Infinity Server:** Domain or IP of your Conferencing Node.

-  - VMR prefix: It will attach a prefix to the Mattermost Channel name.
-For example, if the channel name is "Town Square" and the prefix "matt-", the system will use the VMR "matt-town-square".
-You will need to use the same prefix later in the "Pexip Infinity configuration".
+  - **VMR prefix:** It will attach a prefix to the Mattermost Channel name.
+For example, if the channel name is `Town Square` and the prefix `matt-`, the system will use the VMR `matt-town-square`.
+You will need to use the same prefix later in the **Pexip Infinity configuration**.

-  - Host PIN: This PIN is used for all the VMR for connecting as an host.
-You will need to use the same prefix later in the "Pexip Infinity configuration".
+  - **Host PIN:** This PIN is used for all the VMR for connecting as an host.
+You will need to use the same prefix later in the **Pexip Infinity configuration**.

-  - Embedded Experience: Set it to true.
-It indicates if the conference should be displayed inside the Mattermost interface and if we should open a new window with only the conference.
+  - **Embedded Experience:** Set it to `true` if you want the integrated experience and the video conference will be displayed inside the Mattermost interface.
+If you set it to `false` a new window with the **Pexip Web App 3** will be opened.

 ## How to configure Pexip Infinity

 You have installed the Pexip Video Connect plugin in Mattermost and almost configured it with the proper configuration.
 Now is the turn to

 - Open the Pexip Infinity Management node web interface.

-- Go to "Call Control" > "Policy Profiles".
+- Go to `Call Control > Policy Profiles`.

-- Click on "Add Policy profile".
+- Click on `Add Policy profile`.

 - Define a name for the new profile.

-- In "Service configuration policy" check the box "Apply local policy".
+- In `Service configuration policy` check the box `Apply local policy`.

 - Copy the following script, but not forget to modify the `prefix` and `agentPin` for the onw that you defined in the plugin configuration: